-DW fact check: Wild claims about the US vote count | DW | 06.11.2020
+DW Fact Check: Wild claims about the US vote count | DW | 06.11.2020

-As states continue to count ballots, DW Fact Check helps break down what is true and false when it comes to how ballots are counted and claims of fraud in US elections.
+As states continue to count ballots, DW Fact Check helps break down what is true and false when it comes to how ballots are counted and claims of fraud in the US election.

 With counting still going on in many states, people are understandably getting jittery about the results of the US election.